Lykuid/sample-eb-project/blog.md

 We chose Node.js because it provides concurrency without having to manage resource pools.
 With Node.js we were able to implement our logic in a performant high level language without the concern of being blocked by any outside services.

-Elastic Beanstalk is Amazon managed and provides monitoring, auto provisioning and reduces our maintenance by providing upgrades and auto expanding and shrinking.
-EB also provides log management, archival and metric collection.
-An Amazon provided Docker platform is also provided.
-This allowed us to run our application in a containerized environment.
+Elastic Beanstalk is an Amazon-managed service which provides monitoring and auto provisioning.
+It reduces our maintenance by providing upgrades and auto expanding and shrinking.
+Elastic Beanstalk also provides log management as well as archival and metric collection.
+An Amazon provided Docker platform is also included.
+This allows us to run our application in a containerized environment.

 # Why Docker with Elastic Beanstalk?

 Traditional Elastic Beanstalk deployments use Amazon Linux running Node which runs your application.
 This ties you to using Amazon’s Node.js version and configuration.
 By using Docker we are able to customize the Node.js environment and package it with our dependencies.
-This provides greater control over our application and doesn’t tie us to the constraints of traditional Elastic Beanstalk environments.
-Doing it this way also gives the flexibility to use any of the published Docker base images on Docker hub or other registries.
+This provides greater control over our application and does not tie us to the constraints of traditional Elastic Beanstalk environments.
+This method achieves the flexibility to use any of the published Docker base images on Docker hub or other registries.

 For this use case, we selected Amazon’s Elastic Beanstalk with the Docker Platform and Elastic Container Registry (ECR).
  Elastic Beanstalk provides us with a cluster of ingestion nodes spread across multiple availability zones with a managed